timothycdc/tchungblog/exampleSite/content/blog/book-takeaways-the-improbability-principle-2-2.md

 +++
 ### Recap

 We've covered the basics in Part 1 – how the human mind is not used to dealing with random numbers, how large numbers are used to even out probabilities, and we introduced the normal distribution.
-Let's continue–
+Let's continue:

 ### The Law of Inevitability